 Review of “Sarah Ruhl’s Passion Play,” Ecumenica: A Journal of Theatre and Performance 3, no. 2 (Fall 2010): 95-7.

 “Affect, Medievalism, and Temporal Drag: Oberammergau’s Passion Play Event,” in The Changing World Religion Map, ed.
-Stanley D. Brunn (New York: Springer, summer 2014).
+Stanley D. Brunn (New York: Springer, 2014).

 “Passion Playing: An Interview with Sarah Ruhl,” Oberammergau 2010: Critical Essays and Critical Contexts, ed.
-Kevin J. Wetmore, Jr. (Jefferson, NC: McFarland, fall 2014).
+Kevin J. Wetmore, Jr. (Jefferson, NC: McFarland, 2014).

 “Playful Violence and Sincere Belief in Medieval Religious Performance,” in Research Guide to Early Drama and Performance, ed.
 Pamela King (Surrey: Ashgate, 2015).